sainnhe/gruvbox-material/README.md

 ## Documentation

-NOTE: the first time this is run it generates a number of syntax files which typically completes within a few seconds.
-Vim won't appear until they are created (typically a few seconds) and it can appear as if vim has crashed.
-This is a onetime operation, so please let it finish.
-Please see https://github.com/sainnhe/gruvbox-material/issues/187#issuecomment-1821280981 for more information.
+NOTE: the first time `g:gruvbox_material_better_performance` (which is off by default) is enabled, vim will take a few extra seconds to start as it builds various syntax files.
+Please see the help documentation for more information.

 See [`:help gruvbox-material.txt`](https://github.com/sainnhe/gruvbox-material/blob/master/doc/gruvbox-material.txt)